shakfu/xtgen/research/pd-file-format.md

 `#X text 28 25 comment;`

-Remarks:
+Notes:

-ASCII return codes 13 and 10 are not stored, a semicolon character is preceded with the escape character backslash.
+- ASCII return codes 13 and 10 are not stored, a semicolon character is preceded with the escape character backslash.